cherrri/cherrri/README.md

 - 👋 Hi, I’m @cherrri
 - 👀 I’m interested in web development.
-- 🌱 I’m currently learning css and html.
+- 🌱 I’m currently learning css,html, and python 3.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me on twitter @destdess